mbtomori/git-started-with-version-control/README.md

 10.[Where do I go from here?](git-activity/10-next-steps.md)

 ## What to do to `Git` Started
-I highly recommend using your command line to navigate through this repository (once you have a copy of it, that is).
+I highly recommend using your terminal to navigate through this repository (once you have a copy of it, that is).
 It's great for getting additional practice.

 For now, simply navigate to [`1.
 What is Version Control`](git-activity/1-version-control.md) to `git` started.
 (Yes, I